The New Normal (album): Background

-"Real Life", "My Enemy", "Run" and "Resonate" were released as radio singles in February, March and August 2005 as well as March 2006, respectively.
+"Real Life", "My Enemy", "Run" and "Resonate" were released as radio singles in February, March, and August 2005, and also March 2006, respectively.
 "Real Life" was first released as a demo in late 2003, as part of Big Day Out's 2004 compilation.
 It was also the first song from the album to debut on the radio.
-The single itself was distributed to radio stations, street team members, as well as directly to some attendees of the Big Day Out '04 launch ceremony in Sydney, Australia at Utopia Records on April 9, 2005.
-"My Enemy" was included in the Triple J Hottest 100: Volume 13 compilation album released in March, 2006 while "Run" was later featured in Triple J Hottest 100 Australian Albums Of All Time released in July, 2011.
+The single itself was distributed to radio stations, street team members, as well as directly to some attendees of the Big Day Out '04 launch ceremony in Sydney, Australia at Utopia Records on 9 April 2005.
+"My Enemy" was included in the Triple J Hottest 100: Volume 13 compilation album released in March 2006 while "Run" was later featured in Triple J Hottest 100 Australian Albums of All Time released in July 2011.

 Lyrics and themes

-Lyrically the album focuses heavily to articulate themes of new world globalization in conjunction with government corruption and control.
+Lyrically the album focuses heavily to articulate themes of new world globalisation in conjunction with government corruption and control.
 Flynn Gower described the lyrics as " recurring ideas of anger, alienation, isolation, dissension, disillusionment and disempowerment" as well as the feeling of exclusion from "the decision-making process" on both the local and national level.
 He went on to state that the album conveys "universal themes" that would express the feelings of Australians and people across the world who feel they need to "take the power back".

+Recording

+Drummer Borich said, "It took about two months.
+We recorded it in an old art décor 1930s theatre.
+There was the stage, and like two hundred seats and then at the back of the room, the recording gear.
+So it was a totally different environment from a typical studio.
+You know it didn’t have that sterile vibe, something really different, which I think helped the music."
+He also praised producer Sylvia Massy who "spent years acquiring all of this great technology and sophisticated gear.
+So it was really good to be able to utilise that."

 Artwork

 Various items of "modern protest" were featured within the panels of the digipack release including: a brick, lit torch, gas mask, cell phone, laptop and Molotov cocktail.
-The gas mask and Molotov cocktail included specific descriptions of the peripherals followed by notes on how they could be used as "identity concealment devices" and for "guerilla warfare", respectively.
+The gas mask and Molotov cocktail included specific descriptions of the peripherals followed by notes on how they could be used as "identity concealment devices" and for "guerrilla warfare", respectively.
 Commenting on the protest theme, art director Daniel Parkinson stated "we decided on a clean stark look, using Times New Roman Font like a newspaper" in addition to "some strange 'anomaly' objects" portrayed as black balls floating above the desert floor.
 Furthermore, the front cover features an electric megaphone in accordance to the "modern protest" theme as well as "cog the new normal" in Braille.
 Flynn Gower stated the "starkness of the message" was "very clear and easy to decipher."